rust-lang/cargo/src/doc/build-script.md

 * `rustc-cfg=FEATURE` indicates that the specified feature will be passed as a `--cfg` flag to the compiler.
 This is often useful for performing compile-time detection of various features.
+* `rustc-env=VAR=VALUE` indicates that the specified environment variable will be added to the environment which the compiler is run within.
+  The value can be then retrieved by the `env!` macro in the compiled crate.
+  This is useful for embedding additional metadata in crate's code, such as the hash of Git HEAD or the unique identifier of a continuous integration server.
 * `rerun-if-changed=PATH` is a path to a file or directory which indicates that the build script should be re-run if it changes (detected by a more-recent last-modified timestamp on the file).
 Normally build scripts are re-run if